ofuchia/CodePath-iOS/README.md

-# Pre-work - Tip Calculator application for iOS
+# Pre-work - Tip It!

+Tip It! is a tip calculator application for iOS.

 Submitted by: Ofuchinyelu Akpom

-Time spent: 1 hour spent in total
+Time spent: 1 hours spent in total

 ## User Stories